Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/05_combining.typ

 This combination is called *path-sensitive abstract interpretation*.

-#info-box(title: "Guide Roadmap")[
-  This chapter introduces the *intuition* and *basic architecture* of path sensitivity using a simple example.

-  For the rigorous mathematical formalization (Trace Partitioning, Reduced Products) and advanced techniques (Relational Domains), see @part-ii, specifically @ch-domain-combinations.
-]

 == The Core Idea: Trace Partitioning

 When analysis ignores which path was taken, it loses precision.